Bowl Projections: Uncertainty awaits the SEC title game loser

 Finally, I altered the Conference USA pecking order based on my belief that UCF will upset Tulsa in Saturday's league title game.
 That impacts the destinations for all other C-USA teams but SMU (which already accepted the Hawaii Bowl).

 Should Pittsburgh (against USF) or Connecticut (against Cincinnati) become bowl-eligible this weekend, they would likely bump one of the MAC's at-large teams out of a bowl.
 And the MAC's commissioner is not pleased that the NCAA granted Georgia Tech a waiver to participate at 6-7.

 After the No. 1 and 2 teams are slotted and replaced, the BCS at-large selection order this year is 1) Fiesta, 2) Sugar and 3) Orange.
-The highest-ranked non-automatic qualifier (in this projection Houston) is guaranteed a BCS berth if it finishes in the Top 12 or in the Top 16 and ahead of the Big East champion.
+The highest-ranked champion from a non-automatic qualifier is guaranteed a BCS berth if it finishes in the top 12 or in the top 16 and ahead of an AQ-conference champion.

 Most bowls are not obligated -- I repeat, NOT OBLIGATED -- to choose in exact order of conference standings.
 For instance, "Big 12 No. 3" means "third selection of Big 12 teams," not "the Big 12's third-place team."
 Bowls often pick a team with an inferior record due to geography, anticipated fan travel, the need to avoid a regular-season rematch, or just plain politics.